Jackson College for Women

-But for much of its existence, Jackson College had its own student activities and student government, separate from that of Tufts, and its own dean.
+but, for much of its existence, Jackson College had its own student activities and student government, separate from that of Tufts, and its own dean.

 It was a prestigious women's college at its peak;

 in comparison to the Tufts undergraduate schools that men attended, Jackson College was considered harder to get admitted to and to have an academically stronger group of students.

 Students of this era were very proud of being associated with Jackson and felt identity with, and loyalty to, the Jackson name.

 Over time, things changed, and female students felt more of a belonging to Tufts University itself.

-Jackson College was subsumed into the Tufts University School of Arts and Sciences in stages in 1980, 1999-2000, and 2002, after which it remained a legal entity in name only.
+Jackson College was subsumed into the Tufts University School of Arts and Sciences in stages in 1980, 1999-2000, and 2002.

 Coeducation and origins

 Tufts College was founded in 1852 by the Universalist Church of America, and while most other such endeavors of the Universalists were coeducational in nature, Tufts admitted male students only.

 Coeducation in the United States had begun with Oberlin College in 1833 and found the most traction in state universities.

 Despite the widely publicized views of the likes of Edward Hammond Clarke - who argued that the education of women would come at the expense of their mental and reproductive health - there was considerable pressure on Tufts College to change this policy.
 This was in the context of similar pushes for collegiate education for women happening in the Boston area, and New England in general, in the years after the Civil War.
 There were also nearby examples such as Cornell University, which was coeducational from its founding in 1865 and admitted female students soon thereafter.
+Beginning around 1870, there would be a pronounced increase over the next few decades in the percentage of college students who were women.
 In 1883, a committee was formed at Tufts to study the question of admitting women; they concluded that doing so would be too expensive.
 There were also fears among male students that the presence of women in the school would cause social regulations to become more rigid.

 The campaign to admit women did not stop and finally, on July 15, 1892, the Tufts Board of Trustees voted "that the College be opened to women in the undergraduate departments on the same terms and conditions as men."